 The 10 Commandments of Online Etiquette

 SEPTEMBER 17, 2012

 How many of you love to receive spam email ?
 How about when you meet someone and they automatically add your to their newsletter list?
 And how many of you love to get information that talks all about the sender and tells you nothing valuable?
-How often do you unsubscribe to email lists and newsletters? spoke to five different companies.
-Simply because I called looking for additional information.

 Is Blogging Dead or Are Companies Not Trying Hard Enough?